 3. Make Sound a Priority

-Sound lies at the very heart of every ultimate home theater.
+Sound is the heart of every ultimate home theater.
 You might as well stick with the TV in the living room if you are not going to prioritize sound for your home theater setup.

-Once acoustics is settled, the next thing you have to figure out is what sound system to install.
-Nowadays, you can get high-end audio systems at a fair price.
-Just don’t try to be cheap because that means you’ll get cheap sound.
-Check out online reviews for affordable sound systems that don’t compromise on quality.
+These days, you can get high-end audio systems at a fair price.
+Just don’t be cheap because you’ll get what you pay for.
+Your best bet is to check online reviews for affordable sound systems that don’t compromise on quality.